-For super easy vegetarian finger food at your drinks party, try these delicious vegetarian puffs, with jammy figs and creamy goat's cheese.
+Need an easy finger food recipe for your next drinks party?
+Try these vegetarian puffs, with jammy figs and creamy goat's cheese.
 The recipe uses ready made puff pastry and can be made in just half an hour.

 Check out these veggie potato pies with goat's cheese.
-These crispy pies are super easy party food for when you have visitors.
+These crispy pies are super easy vegetarian canapés and can serve 12 people.

-A classic Welsh rarebit topped with an egg is called a buck rarebit - and these bite sized versions are a delicious and filling way to feed a crowd at parties.
+A classic Welsh rarebit topped with an egg is called a buck rarebit and these bite sized versions are a filling way to feed a crowd at parties.

-Potato cakes are a traditional Indian snack and a great idea for vegetarian party food that packs a punch.
-These are made with warming spices and sweet potato to make them lighter, and are suitable for vegans and vegetarians too.
+Potato cakes are a traditional Indian snack and a great idea for vegetarian Christmas canapés that packs a punch.
+These are made with warming spices and sweet potato to make them lighter.

 A great dip is always a winner at parties, and these green goddess and red devil dips offer something a little bit different.
-Both are delicious vegetarian options, accompanied by homemade crunchy breadsticks and freshly chopped veg.
+Try making the veggie dips for a lighter party snack.

-Chef Dhruv Mittal of DUM Biryani house in London created this delicious vegetarian recipe.
-It takes a little bit of time but it's super easy to make and the chutney is packed with delicious warming spices, great for winter parties.
+Chef Dhruv Mittal of DUM Biryani house in London created this great vegetarian recipe.
+It takes a little bit of time but it's easy to make and the chutney is packed with delicious warming spices, great for Christmas parties.

-These delicious deep fried cheesy parcels are a delicious bite sized way to serve this indulgent cheese as a canapé, and suitable for vegetarians too.
+These deep-fried cheesy parcels are a bite sized way to serve this indulgent cheese as a vegetarian Christmas canapé.